AngshuSingha/AngshuSingha/README.md

 - 👋 Hi there!
 - I’m @AngshuSingha
 - 👀 I’m interested in ...
-Software Development
 - 🌱 I’m currently learning ...
-Full stack
 - 💞️ I’m looking to collaborate on ...
 Open to ideas—let's discuss!
 - 📫 How to reach me ...https://www.linkedin.com/in/angshuman-singha-8663b8344/
 - 😄 Pronouns: ...(He/Him)
-- ⚡ Fun fact: ...I’m a business management student making an exciting leap into the world of software and IT!
+- ⚡ Fun fact: ...I’m a business management student making an exciting leap into the world of....

 <!---